scottishgovernment/resources.mygov.scot/content-standards/content-delivery/managing-content/underperforming-content.md

 layout: default
 title:  "Underperforming content"
 parent: managing-content
-summary: "How to identify content which is not performing well and solutions to common problems."
+summary: "How to identify content which is not performing well, and solutions to common problems."
 index: 4
 category: managing-content
 permalink: /content-standards/content-delivery/managing-content/underperforming-content/